GitZH-Chen/GitZH-Chen.github.io/_pages/includes/intro.md

 I am building a GitHub repo, [Awesome-Riemannian-Deep-Learning](https://github.com/GitZH-Chen/Awesome-Riemannian-Deep-Learning), containing resources on deep learning over Riemannian spaces. 🚀

-If you are a junior researcher, you might be interested in [AIPaperTutorial](https://github.com/GitZH-Chen/AIPaperTutorial). ✍️
+If you are a junior researcher, you might be interested in [AIPaperTutorial](https://github.com/GitZH-Chen/AIPaperTutorial) on paper writting ✍️.